-Step Announced Visit Unannounced Visit Notification ification Prior to arranging a scheduled monitoring visit, We will provide reasonable Notice of the intended visit, in accordance with Deed clause 51.3.
-This allows You time to: In accordance with Deed clause 51.4, particular circumstances allow Us to conduct an unannounced visit, in which case We are not required to provide You with Notice prior to the visit. arrange access to Workers and accommodation, and to ensure You have a representative on-site.
+Step Announced Visit Unannounced Visit visit, We will provide reasonable Notic In accordance with Deed clause 51.4, particular circumstances allow Us to conduct an unannounced visit, in which case We are not required to provide You with Notice prior to the visit. arrange access to Workers and accommodation, and to ensure You have a representative on-site.